7 Fundamental Seller's Tools

-Selling Manager is the first service to which you should subscribe as an eBay seller, and it is a complete no-brainer.
-Selling Manager does a simple thing: it changes the layout and features of your My eBay area to be more in tune with the needs of sellers, adding quick links to feedback tools, buyer communication tools, payment and shipping tools, as well as changing the general layout of your default My eBay selling view to include charts and graphs related to sales volume, the current status/processing stage of all listings posted in the last 90 days, your Seller Dashboard summary, and links to useful tools like those used to block problem bidders or cancel unwanted bids on auction listings.
+Selling Manager is the first service you should subscribe to as an eBay seller.
+Selling Manager does a simple, but wonderfully helpful thing: it changes the layout and features of your My eBay area.
+The changes emphasize the needs of sellers, adding quick links to feedback tools, buyer communication tools, and payment and shipping tools.
+Selling Manager also adds charts and graphs to your default My eBay selling view so you can quickly get a sense of your sales volume and the current status of all listings posted in the last 90 days.
+Other tools included will block problem bidders or cancel unwanted bids on auction listings.

 As a new seller, the challenges of figuring out what to sell and how to set your prices are no small obstacles.
-In fact, they can be some of the most difficult make-or-break skills to acquire.
-The secret behind these tasks?
-They aren't actually skills.
-They're just a matter of having good information about what people are looking for and buying right now on eBay, how much they're willing to pay, and how shoppers prefer these things to be listed, in terms of listing format and listing upgrades) can make all the difference when it comes time to pick an item and set a price.
+They can be some of the most difficult aspects of selling, as well as the most important.
+The secret behind successfully managing these challenges is good information.
+Data about what people are buying right now on eBay, how much they're willing to pay, and how shoppers prefer these things to be listed (in terms of listing format and listing upgrades) can make all the difference when it comes time to pick an item and set a price.

-While analytics tools like Terapeak tell you everything that you need to know about how other sellers and the eBay marketplace as a whole are faring, Sales Reports Plus tells you how your auctions are doing on eBay, and how different variations in your listings are performing for the kinds of items that you happen to sell.
-Get breakdowns of how much you're selling, how much you're paying in fees (so that you can better control them), what your growth rate looks like over time, what listing timings are working best for you and a wealth of other details—and all of this for free to anyone that cares to request it.
-As a seller, you should.
+While analytics tools like Terapeak tell you everything that you need to know about other sellers and the eBay marketplace as a whole, Sales Reports tells you how your auctions are doing on eBay.
+It breaks down the performance of your listings, the fees you're incurring (so you can better control them), and your progress toward growth goals.
+These details help sellers learn what listing timings work best and other strategies that get into the minutiae of selling.

-Most new eBay sellers would love to come to the table with a long list of existing sourcing relationships and associated/partner businesses, but many just don't.
-Though "drop ship sites" and similar wholesale indexes are both controversial and difficult to use as the bedrock of an eBay business in the long term, they can go a long way toward helping a new seller to get started, learn the ropes, build a feedback profile, and make a little money in the process.
+Most new eBay sellers would love to come to the table with a long list of existing sourcing relationships and partner businesses, but many don't.
+Dropshipping sites can help fill that gap, giving a new seller a way to get started, learn the ropes, build a feedback profile, and make a little money in the process.
 These services complete orders and ship them to the customer on your behalf.
 For instance, if you get an order for a t-shirt, you would forward that order to a dropshipper, which would make the t-shirt and send it to the customer.

-Choose the right drop shipper or wholesaler index or club, and you could form long-lasting business relationships that will be a part of your business for years to come.
+Choose the right dropshipper, wholesaler index, or club, and you could form a relationship that will be a part of your business for years to come.
 Just keep important tips and tricks in mind if you go the dropshipping route.
 There can be major downsides to dropshipping, not the least of which is that you never actually possess the product you're selling—making quality control nearly impossible.
-You may want to develop backup business models so that you can eventually grow out of the drop-shipping game.
+You may want to develop backup business models so that you can eventually grow out of dropshipping.